Mariupol: Occupation

 In the months after they took control of the city, Russian authorities had many damaged buildings torn down, sometimes evicting the remaining residents.
 Some new housing was also built.
 Associated Press described this ongoing process as an effort to "eradicat[e] all vestiges of Ukraine" and to cover up "the evidence of war crimes".
 Local schools started using a Russian curriculum, the television and radio broadcasts switched to Russian, and many street names were reverted to their Soviet-era names.
 The latter was especially controversial, as the Ukrainian authorities restored many historic names during the decommunization process, all of which predated the Soviet Union.
 Among other toponyms, "Freedom Square" was renamed "Lenin Square".

+In March 2023, Russian president Vladimir Putin made his first visit to Mariupol where he saw both the level of destruction and ongoing reconstruction work.